Native American History & Culture in Parks

 -

 StewardshipIndigenous peoples are the first stewards of these lands.
-NPS works with Indigenous communities to support cultural and traditional places and to enhance NPS’ understanding of the history and traditional management of the resources that are now within national parks.
+NPF supports working with Indigenous communities to ensure cultural and traditional practices are woven throughout national parks.

 -